vladigleba/vladigleba.github.io/posts/prophecy/change.md

 > Sanctify them through thy truth: *thy word is truth*.
 {% ct 'John 17:17' %}

-Truth is revealed in the Bible, the Word of God (see [“Can I Trust the Bible?”](/posts/basics/bible.md)).
+Truth is revealed in the Bible, the [Word of God](/posts/basics/bible.md).

 ## What advice does the Bible give regarding truth?